johannes-b/keptn-user-stories/hooks/README.md

 # Hooks

-As a user, I want to register a webhook for a Keptn project, stage, service and action
+As a user, I want to register a webhook for a Keptn project, stage, service and action.

-As a user, I want to provide a Docker image which is used for tests/remediations​
+As a user, I want to provide a Docker image which is used for tests/remediations​.

 ## User view